 Regulation 28(9) confirms that the register of people with significant control, or confirmation statement, which is published on the Companies House website, may not be solely relied upon for the purpose of identifying the beneficial owner of a company or LLP client.
 So, in addition, it will be necessary to obtain further verification, for example confirmation from the client that the information is up to date or other documentation confirming the beneficial ownership of the client.

 Documents

 You should not ignore obvious forgeries, but you are not required to be an expert in forged documents.
+You may consider providing relevant employees with appropriate training and equipment to help identify forged documents.

 Electronic verification